The Well Worn Shoes

 Where Is Camden, Maine?:

 Camden is in Mid-Coast Maine, north of Rockland and south of Bar Harbor and Acadia National Park.
 Camden isn’t the only charming place to visit in this region.
+It’s an easy addition to any Maine road trip, sitting right along Route 1.
+You can find my complete Coastal Maine Road Trip Guide here.
 In fact, there are so many amazing places to explore in Maine.
 For more great options, check out Wanderu’s Best Vacation Destinations In Maine.

 When Should I Visit Camden, Maine?:

 While it’s gorgeous any time of the year, there is something special about Camden in summer!
 Those ocean breezes make it the perfect summer spot to explore.
-I haven’t been during fall yet, but I’ve heard it’s gorgeous, particularly Mount Battie and Camden Hills State Park.
+Fall is equally stunning with Mount Battie and Camden Hills State Park exploding with color, making it one of the best leaf-peeping destinations in New England.

 Where Should I Stay?: